GYY000/SQL2SQL_Bench/README.md

 The results in `exp_data/individual` exhibit the experiment result of the individual point dataset.

-The results in `exp_data/sql_len` exhibit the experiment result of each translator on SQL queries with varying length of additional segments (100, 200, 300, 400, and 500 tokens, respectively).
-Specifically, each experiment corresponds to a separate file named according to the length of segments, e.g., sql_len_100.json, sql_len_200.json, up to sql_len_500.json.
+The results in `exp_data/sql_len` exhibit the experiment result of each translator on SQL queries with varying length of additional segments (0, 100, 200, 300, 400, respectively).
+Specifically, each experiment corresponds to a separate file named according to the length of segments, e.g., sql_add_len_0.json, sql_add_len_100.json, sql_add_len_200.json, up to sql_add_len_400.json.

 The results in `exp_data/multi-point` exhibit the experiment result of each translator on SQL queries with varying number of translation points (2 to 3, 4 to 5, 6 to 7, 8 to 9, and 10 to 11, respectively).
 Specifically, each experiment corresponds to a separate file named according to the length of segments, e.g., sql_points_2_3.json, sql_points_4_5.json, up to sql_points_10_11.json.